Squilla mantis: Fishery

 S. mantis is the only native stomatopod to be fished for on a commercial scale in the Mediterranean.
 Over 7,000 t is caught annually, 85% of which is caught on Italian shores of the Adriatic Sea.
 Spain is an important secondary center of catch, while smaller fisheries exist in France, Israel, and Egypt.
-Outside of the Mediterranean, it is consumed in Andalusia in the Gulf of Cadiz under the name of "galera".
+In Catalonia, the majority of the catch occurs around the Ebro river delta, which hosts the densest local populations.
+It is referred to locally as "galera".
+Outside of the Mediterranean, it is consumed in Andalusia in the Gulf of Cadiz.

 Spot-tail mantis shrimp are typically caught as a valued by-catch in multi-species trawling focused on other catches such as sole and bivalves.
 Dedicated fishing of the species typically employs trammel nets and gillnets.
 Catches are generally highest in the winter, when adults are mating, and lowest in spring and early summer, when females do not leave their burrows.
 Due to consisting chiefly of bycatch, the fishery of the species is not specifically regulated.